 I also did a few recovery runs around the city.
 The Old City walls measure about 6km and it's okay to run along at night (just watch out for the traffic).
 By taking random sois, you can easily add distance onto the loop and see a bit of the city.

 The main thing to remember when running in Chiang Mai is to keep hydrated.
-The temperature is always high and the humidity makes it hard to cool down.
-It’s best to take it steady, and build up gradually.
+The temperature is always high and the humidity makes it hard to stay cool.
+It's best to take it steady, and build up gradually.
 Electrolyte drinks/powders are easily found in 7/11.
 I went to Decathlon, in the south-west corner of the city, to buy a trail-running vest so I could carry enough fluids during my mountain run.